KasthuryI/Bio-informatica-toolbox/README.md

 #### • **TRAILING:** Cuts bases of the end of a read, if it is below a threshold quality.
 (TRAILING:3)

-#### • **SLIDINGSHOW:** Performs a sliding window trimming, cuts if the average quality within the window is bellow a threshold (SLIDINGWINDOW:4:15) The first argument is the size of the window.
-The argument is the threshold quality.
+#### • **SLIDINGSHOW:** Performs a sliding window trimming, cuts if the average quality within the window is bellow a threshold.
+The first argument is the size of the window.
+The second argument is the threshold quality.

 #### • **MINLEN:** Drop the read if it is below the specified length.
 (MINLEN:36)